 Noting that campaign is more relevant with media sector, Executive Chair of Nepal Television, Mahendra Bista opined that institutions instrumental in ensuring inclusive society are yet to develop in Nepal.

 Saathi’s president Uma Shah said that the campaign was launched is in line with Saathi’s vision of gender equal society.
-She was of the opinion that democracy will thrive and development will sustain only if practice incisiveness in our thoughts and behaviours.
+She was of the opinion that democracy will thrive and development will sustain only if practice incisiveness in our thoughts and behaviors.

 Over 100 influential people including political party leaders, incumbent and former bureaucrats, defense officials, human rights activists, writers among others attended the program and expressed their solidarity to the campaign.